 Once the elastic was on, I folded it in half, to sew the seam.

 Once I sewed the seam I tucked the bottom part of the seam up and tacked it so it wouldn’t stick out.
 Then I tacked down the top at the elastic so it would lay flat and not bother the girls as they wore them.

 The girls looked so cute in their matching outfits.
-I had some left over fabric so that I could make a bow for their Minnie Mouse shirt.
-To make the shirts I used iron on vinyl and cut out a Mickey Mouse head using my Silhouette.
+I had some left over fabric from this Minnie Mouse skirt DIY, so I could make a bow for their Minnie Mouse shirt.
+To make the shirts I used iron on vinyl and cut out a Mickey Mouse head using my Cricut.
 You can see this easy Mickey Mouse shirt tutorial or my other Disney Shirts if you don’t want to use iron on vinyl.

 Little Missy was super excited to have breakfast with Minnie while we were there in her cute Minnie Mouse skirt and shirt.
 Baby girl was a little afraid of Minnie at first but she came around.
 Baby girl doesn’t say much, but she can say Minnie and got excited when she walked in.

 Are you planning a trip to Disney?

 We actually have another trip to Disney planned and I’m excited these beauties get to wear their Minnie Mouse skirts again!

 I’m hoping they get to see Minnie again and they both will want to give her a hug!